A ‘Never Event’ is defined as the “kind of mistake that should never happen” in the field of medical treatment.

-In December 2019, our client contacted Patient Claim Line and, after her case was accepted, Solicitor, Susan Healey and Litigation Executive, Melanie Morgan took representation of our client’s case.
+In December 2019, our client contacted Patient Claim Line.
 Although at this point our client couldn’t say for sure she was a victim of medical negligence, it was our client’s fear that during the consultation process things went wrong.

 After contacting us and talking through her experience, it was our client’s concern that a failure took place during breast augmentation surgery to ensure the breast implants were the correct size during surgery.

 Our client, a fitness instructor, had suffered mental health problems and confidence issues in relation to her body for many years.
 She had previously had breast augmentation surgery which had capsulated, requiring replacement implants in December 2019.

 Upon gathering our client’s medical records, it became clear that a never event had occurred.
 Intra-operative checks are usually carried out throughout all procedures.
 It was found that, in this case, two separate sets of implants had been made ready prior to our client’s surgery.
 Unfortunately, instead of choosing two implants from the same set, one was chosen from one set and one from another resulting in two different sized implants being used.

 The size of the implants had passed through three separate stages of checks during the operation without being noticed.

 The medical records and complaint letter, that our client had already sent to the hospital, provided us with sufficient information to send a formal Letter of Claim to the Defendants.